daily3014/rbx-cryptography/README.md

 Utilities.CSPRNG.RandomString(Length: number, AsBuffer: boolean?): buffer | string -- Generate a random string / buffer

-Utilities.CSPRNG.Ed25519RandomBytes(): buffer
--- Generate a buffer with random bytes for use with EdDSA

 Utilities.CSPRNG.Ed25519ClampedBytes(Input: buffer): buffer
 -- Clamp the bytes to always work with EdDSA